Are SBA Loans Taxable Income For Small Businesses?

 What Are SBA Loans?

-Not only are SBA loans more attainable, but they also have competitive interest rates, high borrowing limits, and long repayment terms.
+SBA loans are more attainable and have competitive interest rates, high borrowing limits, and long repayment terms.
 These factors make SBA loans an ideal choice for many small businesses.

 Are SBA Loans Taxable?

 Like other types of small business loans, SBA loan proceeds are not counted toward a business’s taxable income.
-This means that your tax liability will not increase as a result of receiving an SBA loan.
-In fact, in most cases, you may even be able to write off interest paid on your loan as a deduction on your tax return (something we’ll explore in-depth a little later.)
+That means your tax liability will not increase due to receiving an SBA loan.
+In fact, in most cases, you may even be able to write off interest paid on your loan as a deduction on your tax return (something we’ll explore in-depth a little later).

 Types Of SBA Loans & Their Tax Requirements